-Onward Heroes Gaming was founded by Lydia Netzer and Joshilyn Jackson.
-We host a lively Discord server and a forum for playing RPGs by writing posts.
-We love gamers who write, and writers who game, we are progressive and inclusive, and we welcome new players as well as experienced ones.
-Come play with us!

-Did you use Your Very Own Village in a classroom or at the gaming table?
+Onward Heroes Gaming is Lydia Netzer and Joshilyn Jackson.
+We are gamers who write novels, and novelists who play RPGs.
+Your Very Own Village is a system that we have used in the classroom for children as young as five, and at the gaming table for teens and adults who are new to RPGs.
 Let us know how it goes!
 We would love to hear your story.